cashfree/core-ios-sdk/Swift+Sample+Application/Pods/CashfreePGCoreSDK/Readme.md

             print(error.localizedDescription)
        }
 ```
-`Note:` Below is the list of all channel values supported by Cashfree:-
+`Note:` Below is the list of all provider values supported by Cashfree:-
 1. phonepe
 2. paytm
 3. amazon